singh3069/paginationUserData/README.md

 ## About.
 - This is a Multi Web Page.
 - Where you can various users Data
 - and can move in between pages using the buttons
+- it uses an multi page  API to show the user data.

 ### Tech Stack/Libraries Used
     [React Hooks] (https://reactjs.org/docs/hooks-intro.html)